liambll/blog-archive/_posts/2017-07-38-decision-tree.markdown

 </div>

 ## 2. Estimation
-We want to have a decision tree that best predict the depdent variable, by deciding:
+We want to grow a decision tree that best predict the depdent variable, by deciding:
 * Which explanatory variable should be branched first?
 * What is the best split to branch that explanatory variable?

 We can answer these questions by measuring impurity before and after branching.
 Common impurity measures are:
-* _GINI Index:_ represent purity at a node.
+* __GINI Index:__ represent purity at a node.
 \\[
 GINI(t) = 1 - \sum_j P(j|t)^2 \\\
 where ~P(j|t) ~is ~the ~relative ~frequency ~of ~class ~j ~at ~node ~t